AdobeDocs/commerce-admin.en/help/content-design/aem-assets-configure-aem.md

 ## Map metadata for assets

-Metadata maps when an asset is pushed from Commerce for the first time.
+Metadata maps when a Commerce asset is published for the first time.  from Commerce for the first time.
 Media assets that have the built-in or custom fields automatically map to the specified fields the first time an asset is sent to Experience Manager Assets.

 Before you can begin asset mapping, complete the following tasks: